CASTLEMAN

 CE 5010.
 Civil Engineering Graduate Seminar

 Zero credits.
-Presentations and discussions contributed by staff, students and outside speakers.
+Presentations and discussions contributed by staff, students, and outside speakers.
 Required every semester for all full-time students in the Structures and Applied Mechanics Area of Concentration in the Civil Engineering Field of Study.

 CE 5020.
 Independent Graduate Study in Civil Engineering

-Special problems in civil engineering as arranged by the student with a supervisory instructor of his or her choice.
+1-6 credits.
+Prerequisite: Instructor consent.
+May be repeated for a total of 12 credits.
+Special problems in civil engineering as arranged by the student with a supervisory instructor of their choice.

 CE 5090.
 Advanced Topics in Civil Engineering

 1-3 credits.
 Prerequisite: Instructor consent.
 May be repeated for a total of 12 credits.
+Classroom or laboratory courses as announced for each semester.
+For independent study, see CE 5020.

 Structures and Applied Mechanics